signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-regression/nonlinear-regression.md

 * Use `caret_reg()` with `method="glmnet"` to fit an elastic net regularized linear model for wine quality.
 Create a data frame `results` with two columns, `method` and `min_rmse`, and add in a row with values corresponding to the model you just fit.

-As you work through this assignment, continually update `results` with a new row for each method you try.
+As you work through this assignment, continually update `results` with a new row for the best run of each method you try.

 $K$-Nearest Neighbors
 ===================